Prince Harry says upbringing blinded him to unconscious racial bias

 Harry and Meghan, the Duke and Duchess of Sussex, have spoken out several times on race issues since stepping down from their roles as working members of the royal family at the end of March and moving to California.

-Hutchinson, 50, told Harry he had been at a previous protest where a policewoman had been injured, so he and some friends had decided to go again to see if they could help keep order.
+Hutchinson, 50, told Harry a friend who had been at a previous protest where a policewoman had been injured had gathered a group to see if they could help keep order.

 “It was us protecting everybody and, as it turned out, somebody on the other side ...
 I would do it for anybody and I would do it time and time again,” he said.